 Do you know the top 10 biggest airports in Africa?
 Africa has taken huge progress in the construction of international-standard airports.
 As the continent prepares itself to attract global investment and encourage economic development in the coming years.
 The following are the 10 biggest airports in Africa, ranked in order of size:

-Top 10 Biggest Airports In Africa
+Top 10 Biggest Airports in Africa

 10. Port Elizabeth International Airport